 Therapy for people-pleasing helps you identify your own needs and wants, which can be surprisingly hard when you’ve spent years focusing on everyone else.
 You learn the difference between being genuinely helpful and being afraid of disappointing people.

 After people-pleasing therapy, saying no becomes easier because you understand that healthy relationships can handle boundaries.
 You stop feeling responsible for everyone else’s emotions.
-You realize that people who get angry when you set limits probably weren’t respecting you anyway.
+Your marriage or romantic relationship improves because you stop saying yes out of fear and start communicating what you actually need.

 You’ll develop confidence in your own opinions and preferences instead of constantly adapting to what others want.
 This helps you build more authentic relationships where people like you for who you actually are, not just because you never disagree with them.